Route 66 RV Rental

 Lucky for you, RV laws in the United States allow you to park overnight in (residential) streets.
 Even in national parks, most places allow campers to park overnight without fees.
 This also applies to forests and grasslands.
 However, if you’re looking for campsites to find a community of similar travellers, we suggest you look here for recommended places.

-Route 66 RV Rental FAQ Section
+Route 66 Motorhome Rental FAQ Section

-RV rental suppliers understand the demand for one way campervan hire USA, and the big names will let you pick up in Los Angeles and drop off in Chicago or near Chicago.
+RV and Campervan rental suppliers understand the demand for one way campervan hire USA, and the big names will let you pick up in Los Angeles and drop off in Chicago or near Chicago.
 If the full Route 66 seems too daunting, consider a mini Route 66 example, Las Vegas to Albuquerque.

 It is now accepted that Chicago the Route 66's "Starting Point".
 Chicago was historically the starting point for those seeking jobs in California or going on holiday in the wild west.